Raw Voice Over Samples

 Importance of Clean Audio for Voice Overs

 My job as an American voice over actor has two primary objectives.
 First, it is to deliver the performance my clients need.
-The second job, is to deliver raw voice over audio files to my clients that are as clean as possible to start.
+The second job is to deliver raw voice over audio files to my clients that are as clean as possible from the start.
 This gives producers and studios the dynamic range and headroom to process them as they like.
 I only process audio slightly for some long-term corporate and eLearning clients that told me they do not process on their own.
 You can read about my processing for eLearning voice overs here.
 Otherwise, I leave the compression, EQ, etc. to the engineers to make it fit their own sound design.

-It has a fuller low end than the MKH 416 but the same sounding top end.
-The NTG3 is powered by a Yamaha mixer and then sent line-in to a MOTU M2 audio interface.
-In fact, in the Raw Audio Sample I am saying the last four sentences!
+Below, you’re listening to the RØDE NTG3 shotgun (super) cardioid microphone.
+It has the same specs as the Sennheiser MKH 416 in terms of frequency range, self-noise, output impedance, and Maximum Sound Pressure Level.
+It has a fuller low end than the MKH 416 with a slightly smoother sounding top end, but the same focused presence in the upper midrange.
+The NTG3 is plugged into a MOTU M2 audio interface.
+In fact, in the Raw Audio Sample below, I am saying the last four sentences you just read!

 Clean Signal, Clear Acoustics